 Separate papers in a series should not be numbered, but subtitles may be used.

-The abstract should have a maximum of 200 words (60 words for Accelerated Publications).
+The abstract should have a maximum of 250 words.
 It should summarize the main findings of the paper in a clear manner for readers.
 Unnecessary details or material not described in the body of the paper should not be included.
 References quoted in the abstract must be given in full (surnames of all authors, year of publication, name of journal, volume number, inclusive pagination), and must not form part of the numbered reference system.
 Up to six keywords, of which at least three do not appear in the title, should be provided.

 Important: the title and the abstract should clearly express the key points of your paper.